Mikey's Muppet Memorabilia Museum

 Keepers Keychains

 This is a series of large, hollow PVC heads of the Sesame characters which are shaped on the front and flat on the back.
 There is a slit in the back to put coins into, or whatever else you might feel needs to be stored hidden away inside a large Muppet head.
 LOL :) Each has a plastic keychain hook attached.
-As with the "Pencil Topper Giant Heads" noted directly above, these aren't actual figurines so I'm not counting them as part of the PVC figurine series, I'm just documenting them for interest sake.
-Oddly enough, the same four characters were made in each of these "Giant Head" collections.
+As with the "Pencil Topper Giant Heads" listed directly above, these aren't actual figurines so I'm not counting them as part of the PVC figurine series, I'm just documenting them for interest sake.
+Oddly enough, the same four characters were made in both of these "Giant Head" collections.

 Big Bird